shrestabs/ucsc-incominggrad/README.md

 - Commute to college?
 > Commute to college is free for all UCSC students.
 You need to show the bus driver your UCSC ID card.

+- Other options?
+> Use the <https://jump.com/>'s Jumpbike app.
+Cheaper than an Uber.
+Drive safe :)

 FUN
 ------
-- Beaches, Hiking trails, Mystery spot, Boardwalk
+1. Beaches(Natural Bridges), Hiking trails, Mystery spot, Boardwalk, The Wharf.
-- Pubs and clubs mostly unaffordable until your first real job.
+2. Pubs and clubs mostly unaffordable until your first real job.
+The nearst shopping mall(Capitola Mall) is 4-5 miles away.
-- Rent cars, know about zipcar: https://www.zipcar.com/
+3. Rent cars, know about zipcar: https://www.zipcar.com/

 MISC
 ------
-- Library
 - How do get ID card?
 > First day at college, get down at the BayTree Book store stop and ask someone.

+- How to get access to Library/GSC/Gym/Swimming pool?
+> Walkin the first day during working hours.
+Once you are registered you are good.

 - What is the class size?
 > The 2018 CS class size ~45 matriculated out of ~850 that applied.
 The admit ratio is same for the CE program.

 - What happens on the first day of school?
 > A modest welcoming from the grad's office, and a bunch of trainings to do with sexual harassment, International students, TA training etc.

-> The graduate class size of UCSC is small.

 Disclaimer